-Welcome to Lafayette, the heart of Louisiana’s Cajun & Creole Country where they’re many ways to laissez les bons temps rouler or as we say it let the good times roll.
-Lafayette’s an area known for its swampland dotted with moss draped cypress trees teeming with wildlife.
+Welcome to Lafayette, LA the heart of Louisiana’s Cajun & Creole Country where they’re many ways to laissez les bons temps rouler or as we say it let the good times roll.
+Lafayette, LA’s an area known for its swampland dotted with moss draped cypress trees teeming with wildlife.
 With plenty of outdoor adventures it’s no wonder people are heading down south with a smile on their face.
 Just kick back, relax and let us help plan your outdoor escape to the Happiest City in America.

 This route takes you on a beautiful loop through the Indian Bayou portion of the Atchafalaya Basin.
 Located within the levees north of Henderson, this area features a winding narrow bayou with small cypress and a variety of other growth.
 There are currents that run through this bayou system – and as you paddle the loop you will find that you may paddle both upstream and downstream.